DreamWhiteNight/GW_SkyLocator_ARQS/README.md

 ``````

-# Performing the GW-Skylocator-ARQS ver.
+# Performing the GW-SkyLocator-ARQS ver.

 To train a model, simply perform the code ``Original_GW_time_TEST.py``: